Tsunami drill unfolds across 40 countries from Asia to Americas

 Such UNESCO-led tsunami simulation exercises in the Pacific have been held four times in the past decade.

-As a result, national emergency response centres are now better equipped, and there is greater awareness among government officials about disaster preparedness, Aliaga said.
+As a result, national emergency response centers are now better equipped, and there is greater awareness among government officials about disaster preparedness, Aliaga said.

 "The most challenging aspect is to reach the most vulnerable people living in isolated villages that aren't well-connected with the information coming from the national government," Aliaga said.